-- If you have hepatitis B. - For women who want protection during receptive vaginal sex, as a seven day lead-in is needed. - For trans and non binary people who want protection from receptive vaginal or front hole sex.
+- If you have hepatitis B. - For women who want protection during receptive vaginal sex, as a seven day lead-in is needed. - For trans and non-binary people who want protection from receptive vaginal or frontal sex. - If you are using TAF/FTC.